Content & Social Media

 Unrealistic expectations

 Social commerce is not a quick fix.
-Expect initial results after 3-6 months, and significant growth after 6-12 months.
+Expect first results after 3-6 months, significant growth after 6-12 months.

 The future of social commerce

-Social commerce is still in its early stages.
+Social commerce is still in its infancy.
 The coming years will bring revolutionary changes:

 Virtual reality shopping